erezpeter/Feature_Partition/README.md

 Consider a video of three rotating puppets (example in the image below).

-Common approach: Embed images using all pixels → embedding reflects a "mixed" signal
+**Common approach**: Embed images using all pixels → embedding reflects a "mixed" signal

-Our approach: First partition the pixels and only then embed the images based on each pixels group → clean, interpretable embeddings that track each puppet's rotation
+**Our approach**: First partition the pixels and only then embed the images based on each pixels group → clean, interpretable embeddings that track each puppet's rotation

 <p align="center">
   <img src="Figures/Figurines.jpeg" width="950" />